-How is Living in a Bus with A Dog?
+How was our experience Traveling and Living in a Bus with A Dog?
 We wondered this same thing before moving into the bus and wanted to share our experience so far with you!

 Living in a bus, tiny home, van, or anything smaller than your average abode comes with its list of challenges, even for us humans.
 When you introduce a dog friend to the mix, there are other special considerations that need to be made on a daily basis.

 On the flip side, there are opportunities for exponential joy in experiences shared with your four-legged friend.

 So how is living in a bus and doing so nomadically with a dog?
 REALLY?
 With almost a year under our belts we can say with confidence that we couldn’t imagine it any other way.
 He makes it better.